lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Changes Since RFC 4210
 {: id="sect-1.2"}

-CMP Updates [RFCAAAA] and CMP Algorithms [RFCCCCC] updated [RFC 4210](#RFC4210), supporting the PKI management operations specified in the Lightweight CMP
+CMP Updates {{RFC9480}} and CMP Algorithms {{RFC9481}} updated {{RFC4210}}, supporting the PKI management operations specified in the Lightweight CMP
-Profile [RFCBBBB], in the following areas:
+Profile {{RFC9483}}, in the following areas:

-* Add new extended key usages for various CMP server types, e.g., registration authority and certification authority, to express the authorization of the certificate holder to act as the indicated type of PKI management entity.
+* Adding new extended key usages for various CMP server types, e.g., registration authority and certification authority, to express the authorization of the certificate holder that acts as the indicated type of PKI management entity.

-* Extend the description of multiple protection to cover additional use cases, e.g., batch processing of messages.
+* Extending the description of multiple protection to cover additional use cases, e.g., batch processing of messages.

-* Use the type EnvelopedData as the preferred choice next to EncryptedValue to better support crypto agility in CMP.
+* Use the type EnvelopedData as the preferred choice instead of EncryptedValue to better support crypto agility in CMP.

-  For reasons of completeness and consistency the type EncryptedValue has been exchanged in all occurrences.
+  For reasons of completeness and consistency, the type EncryptedValue has been exchanged in all occurrences.
 This includes the protection of centrally generated private keys, encryption of certificates, and protection of revocation passphrases.
-To properly differentiate the support of EnvelopedData instead of EncryptedValue, the CMP version 3 is introduced in case a transaction is supposed to use EnvelopedData.
+To properly differentiate the support of EnvelopedData instead of EncryptedValue, CMP version 3 is introduced in case a transaction is supposed to use EnvelopedData.

-  Note: According to [RFC 4211](#RFC4211) Section 2.1. point 9 the use of the EncryptedValue structure has been deprecated in favor of the EnvelopedData structure.
-[RFC 4211](#RFC4211) offers the EncryptedKey structure, a choice of EncryptedValue and EnvelopedData for migration to EnvelopedData.
+  Note: According to {{RFC4211}}, Section 2.1, point 9, the use of the EncryptedValue structure has been deprecated in favor of the EnvelopedData structure. {{RFC4211}} offers the EncryptedKey structure a choice of EncryptedValue and EnvelopedData for migration to EnvelopedData.

-* Offer an optional hashAlg field in CertStatus supporting case that a certificate needs to be confirmed that has a signature algorithm that does not indicate a specific hash algorithm to use for computing the certHash.
+* Offer an optional hashAlg field in CertStatus supporting cases that a certificate needs to be confirmed that has a signature algorithm that does not indicate a specific hash algorithm to use for computing the certHash.
+This is also in preparation for upcoming post quantum algorithms.

-* Add new general message types to request CA certificates, a root CA update, a certificate request template, or CRL updates.
+* Add new general message types to request CA certificates, a root CA update, a certificate request template, or Certificate Revocation List (CRL) updates.

-* Extend the use of polling to p10cr, certConf, rr, genm, and error messages.
+* Extending the use of polling to p10cr, certConf, rr, genm, and error messages.

-* Incorporated the request message behavioral clarifications from former Appendix C to {{sect-5}}.
+* Incorporating the request message behavioral clarifications from former Appendix C to {{sect-5}}.
 The definition of altCertTemplate was incorporated into {{sect-5.2.1}}, the clarification on POPOSigningKey was incorporated into {{sect-5.2.8}}, and the clarification on POPOPrivKey was incorporated into {{sect-5.2.8.1}}.

-* Delete the mandatory algorithm profile in {{sect-c.2}} and refer instead to CMP Algorithms Section 7 [RFCCCCC].
+* Deleting the mandatory algorithm profile in {{sect-c.2}} and refer instead to Section 7 of {{RFC9481}}.

 ## Changes Made by This Document
 {: id="sect-1.3"}

-This document obsoletes [RFC 4210](#RFC4210).
-It includes the changes specified by CMP Updates [RFCAAAA] Section 2 and {{sect-c.2}} as described in {{sect-1.2}}.
+This document obsoletes {{RFC4210}}.
+It includes the changes specified by Section 2 and Appendix C.2 of {{RFC9480}} as described in {{sect-1.2}}.